bitwarden/contributing-docs/docs/contributing/featureflags.md

 Recommendations for naming are:

 - Name the flag using kebab-case (lowercase and dash-separated, such as `enable-feature`).
-- For boolean flags, it is not necessary to include the `enable` verb, as it is implied by it being a feature flag.
+- For Boolean flags, it is not necessary to include the `enable` verb, as it is implied by it being a feature flag.
 For example, `new-feature` is recommended instead of `enable-new-feature`.
 - Keep key names succinct.